Showers on Amtrak title card

 When freshening up on the train, there are a few things to keep in mind:

 • Toilets are not trash cans.
-Even flushable wipes should go in the garbage, not the toilet.
-A clogged toilet can impact the entire system, often leaving the restrooms unusable for the rest of the journey.
+Even though flushable wipes are marketed as safe for toilets, they should actually be disposed of in the garbage instead.
+A clogged toilet can affect the entire system, often leaving the restrooms unusable for the remainder of the journey..

 • Please report any issues.
-If the trash is overflowing or there’s an issue in the restroom, please inform the car attendant or conductor so they can resolve it quickly.
+If the trash is overflowing or there is a problem in the restroom, please inform the car attendant or conductor so they can resolve it quickly.

 A helpful tip: If one restroom is in use, you can try one in another car.

-Finally, I make it a habit to leave the restroom as clean as I found it—or cleaner.
-Picking up a stray paper towel or wiping around the sink only takes a moment, and if every passenger does their part, we all benefit from cleaner facilities.
+I always try to leave the restroom as clean as I found it—or even cleaner.
+Picking up a stray paper towel or wiping the sink takes just a moment, and if everyone does their part, we can all enjoy cleaner facilities.

 Amtrak sleeper car exterior view.